Hurricane Andrew: Impact

 Even though Andrew was a small tropical cyclone for most of its lifespan, it caused extreme damage, especially in the Bahamas, Florida, and Louisiana.
 The vast majority of the damage was as a result of extremely high winds, although a few tornadoes spawned by Andrew caused considerable damage in Louisiana.
 Throughout the areas affected, almost 177,000 people were left homeless.
-Outside of the Bahamas, Florida, and Louisiana, effects were widespread, although damage was minimal.
+Outside of The Bahamas, Florida, and Louisiana, effects were widespread, although damage was minimal.
 Overall, $27.3 billion in losses and 65 fatalities were attributed to Andrew, although many other estimates range as high as $36 billion.
-Andrew was the costliest hurricane in U.S. history at the time, but is now ninth following hurricanes Katrina (2005), Ike (2008), Sandy (2012), Harvey (2017), Irma (2017), Maria (2017), Ida (2021), and Ian (2022).
+Andrew was, at the time, the costliest hurricane in U.S. history.

 Bahamas

-In the Bahamas, Andrew produced hurricane-force winds in North Eleuthera, New Providence, North Andros, Bimini, and the Berry Islands.
-The storm first struck North Eleuthera, where it produced a high storm surge.
-At a small village in the northwestern portion of the island, more than half of the houses were destroyed and the rest of the buildings sustained minor to major damage.
-One person drowned from the surge in Lower Bogue, Eleuthera, and two others died in The Bluff.
-On Current Island, the hurricane destroyed 24 of the 30 houses.
-Harbour Island, near Eleuthera, reported wind gusts of – the strongest gust speed observed in the Bahamas during Andrew's passage.
-News reports indicated severe damage to 36 houses on Harbor Island.